This fun little symbol called a hashtag is the ingenious way Instagram developers created to search their platform. You’ll notice when you go to search you have the choice of “Top” “People” “Tags” or “Places”. Obviously, hashtags are not the only way to search on IG but they are still a very viable 

 Wondering if using hashtags is worth your valuable time and effort?
-Wondering how to choose which ones to use?
+Curious how to choose which ones to use?
+Wondering which ones are banned and which are safe to use?
 Are you sitting there asking yourself, “What is a hashtag?
 OK, we’re going to clear up all the confusion, break through the nonsense, and answer all your hashtag questions right here.

 What is a hashtag?